Jenna and Chris

 The forced move indoors actually gave the evening an intimacy that the planned garden party never would have had.

-Alyssa worked tirelessly to make the whole event come together, and Kryshan opened his home and basically lived in event-host mode for days.
+Our friend Alyssa graciously volunteered to be our wedding planner and worked tirelessly to make the whole event come together.
+Kryshan opened his home and basically lived in event-host mode for days.
 Without those two, none of it would have happened.

 Then it shifted.